 4. Digital Health — Physicians and patients need coverage clarity:

 Food and Drug Administration approval for life-sustaining innovations does not necessarily sway payer access decisions.
 “Claim denied” is the all-to-often refrain when physicians and their patients seek access to a 510 K-approved medical device or digital therapeutic.

 Payers may have sufficient justification to deny coverage.
 But what are the criteria for those “dead-on-arrival” reimbursement decisions?
 What are the guidelines to secure formulary approval?
-If more data are needed to secure access for patients — insurance customers — payers need to become partners in the sector’s and patient-care success.
+If more data are needed to ensure access for patients — insurance customers — payers must become partners in the sector’s and patient-care success.
 Adding bricks to the walls patients must circumvent to secure care for themselves and their families does little to improve care or customer relationships.